-Because as human beings who have already made a lot of money in the last eighteen months, the prospective investors in the IPO will prefer to be told stories that tell them that a lot more money will be made in the time to come.
+Because as human beings who have already made a lot of money in the last eighteen months, the prospective investors in the IPOs this week will prefer to be told stories that tell them that a lot more money will be made in the time to come.

 Facts & logic will take a backseat.
 (Maybe they should.
 They are so 2019).

 The idea here will be to get enough people interested in the IPO, so that there is huge demand for a limited number of shares.
 This is another version of the hundredth monkey effect.
 The insiders will talk up the IPO investing in the hope that many investors get interested and a tipping point is reached.